49ers manhandle Patriots in Garoppolo's return

 Wilson finished with a game-high 112 yards on 17 carries.
 The 49ers outrushed the Patriots 197-94.

-Garoppolo went 20-for-25 with two interceptions and no touchdowns.
+Garoppolo went 20-for-25 with two interceptions and no touchdown passes.
 His favorite target was rookie wideout Brandon Aiyuk, who hauled in six passes for a game-high 115 yards.

 Meanwhile, the San Francisco defense got two interceptions from Jamar Taylor and one apiece from Emmanuel Moseley and Fred Warner while limiting Newton to 9-for-15 for 98 yards with no touchdowns and three interceptions.